Stay informed with the

 It is always to your advantage to play on a game that offers the fewest decks.
-Compared to the single-deck game, your two-deck game handicaps your play -0.35%, but as you climb the ladder to four decks, the handicap clambers up to -0.48%, at six decks, it’s a heady -0.54% and at eight decks, it is -0.58%.
+Compared to the single-deck game, your two-deck game handicaps your play -0.35 percent, but as you climb the ladder to four decks, the handicap clambers up to -0.48 percent, at six decks, it’s a heady -0.54 percent and at eight decks, it is -0.58 percent.
 Even though the house edge goes up considerably when you go from one deck to two, you do get some kickback, becoming less dramatic as you add more decks.
 Round one goes to you, Ruth.

 If you really want to improve your chances of winning, Ruth, become, if you are not already, a proficient basic strategy player.
 Correspondingly, play at a casino that offers the following combination of rules that are advantageous to the player:

 The fewer decks the better

 Double down allowed after splitting pairs

 To this point, Ruth, your gaming timeline has been relatively short, and with just a couple of players on the game, the Gambling Gods have looked favorably on your play, so far.
 Nevertheless, skill and favorable rules will outweigh the effect of the number of players on the game, every time.

 Dear Mark: To relax at the casino, I play either Let It Ride or three-card poker.
 Which of these games is a better bet?
 Dave B.